 Transportation

-Car: The island is relatively small and the distances are short, with the longest being less than 30 kilometres.
+Car: The island is relatively small, and the distances are short, with the longest being less than 30 kilometers.
 You will encounter many narrow bends on Ithaca’s roads that will not allow you to speed up.

 Bus: The Ithaca bus service runs 2 routes daily, from Vathi to the villages in the northern part of the island and back.
 The times vary depending on the season.